I’m totally new to this. What exactly IS yoga?

 I haven’t exercised in a while.
 Won’t I be left out?

 The beauty of yoga is that it is a form of physical fitness for EVERY LEVEL.
-If you haven’t worked out in a while, a Gentle Yoga class (unheated) is a great fit, regardless of age.
+If you haven’t worked out in a while, a Yin Yoga class (unheated) is a great fit, regardless of age.
 Better still, Pavonine, like other studios, offers a variety of classes for all levels.
 Try out a Level 1 class if you’re feeling out of shape or if you’re new to the practice and see how it suits you.
 Our instructors are also here to help – let them know if you’re returning to physical activity after a break or if you’ve never tried a yoga class before.
 To read more about our classes, click here.

 I’m two feet away from being able to touch my toes: I’m the least flexible person you could find.
 There’s no way I should be in a yoga class, right?